 The process of processing processed food normally involves the addition of foodstuff that has been frozen which means that the fiber has been removed.
 For this reason and many more try to…

-Other reasons to eat whole foods is the ridiculous quantities of salt, additives, emulsifiers and especially sugar that goes in to ‘convenience’ foods.
+Another reason to eat whole foods is the ridiculous quantities of salt, additives, emulsifiers and especially sugar that go into ‘convenience’ foods.
 Convenient they may be but good for you they aren’t.

 Although foods made with added HFCS (High Fructose Corn Syrup) provide energy, they have no nutritional value, and besides, if the body needs fuel for energy it has evolved perfectly well to build its own turning glycogen into glucose from carbohydrates.